 Can we do better?

 The question is not about gaslighting ourselves.
 It is about refusing to become the caricature.
+Vermont & 8th should not become the convenient exhibit in a political case against immigrants.

 It belongs to us.
+It is a reflection of us.

-And we can do better.
+So, we must do better.

 Comments